 Each Cascade Plugin can be configured to accept extra fields, such as an ID tag, one or more CSS classes or inlines styles.
 It is possible to configure these fields globally using an instance of this class, or to configure them on a per site base using the appropriate admin's backend interface at:

-Start > django CMS Cascade > Custom CSS classes and styles > PluginExtraFields
+Start > django CMS Cascade > Custom CSS classes and styles > PluginExtraFields class_names a comma separated string of allowed class names. multiple a Boolean indicating if more multiple classes are allowed concurrently.

 Parameters